vembrane/vembrane/docs/sort.md

 The `sort` subcommand allows to sort VCF/BCF files via keys defined as Python expressions (in ascending order).
 The Python expressions are analogous to expressions in other vembrane commands.
-This feature loads the entire VCF file into memory in order to maximize performance.
-It is thus meant to sort small, already filtered VCF files, e.g. for **prioritizing records for the human eye**.
+This feature is primarily meant to sort already filtered VCF files, e.g. for **prioritizing records for the human eye**.
-For large VCF files, the only relevant sorting is usually by position, which is better done with e.g. bcftools (and usually the sorting that variant callers output).
+For large VCF files, the only relevant sorting is usually by position, which is better done with e.g. bcftools (and usually the standard sorting that variant callers output).

 ### Usage

 ```
 usage: vembrane sort [-h] [--output OUTPUT] [--output-fmt {vcf,bcf,uncompressed-bcf}] [--preserve-annotation-order]
-                     [--chunk-size CHUNK_SIZE] [--annotation-key FIELDNAME] [--aux NAME=PATH] [--ontology PATH]
+                     [--max-in-mem-records MAX_IN_MEM_RECORDS] [--annotation-key FIELDNAME] [--aux NAME=PATH]
-                     [--overwrite-number-info FIELD=NUMBER] [--overwrite-number-format FIELD=NUMBER]
+                     [--ontology PATH] [--overwrite-number-info FIELD=NUMBER] [--overwrite-number-format FIELD=NUMBER]
                      [--backend {cyvcf2,pysam}]
                      [vcf] expression

-Sort VCF records by one or multiple Python expressions that encode keys for the desired order.
-This feature loads the entire
-VCF file into memory in order to maximize performance.
-It is thus meant to sort small, already filtered VCF files, e.g. for
-prioritizing records for the human eye.
-For large VCF files, the only relevant sorting is usually by position, which is better
-done with e.g. bcftools (and usually the sorting that variant callers output).

 positional arguments:
   vcf                   The VCF/BCF file containing the variants.
 If not specified, reads from STDIN.
-  expression            Python expression (or tuple of expressions) returning orderable values to sort the VCF records by
+  expression            Python expression (or tuple of expressions) returning orderable values (keys) to sort the VCF records
+                        by.
+By default keys are considered in ascending order.
+To sort by descending order, use
+                        `desc(<expression>)` on the entire expression or on individual items of the tuple.
+If multiple
-                        (ascending, smallest values coming first).
-If multiple expressions are provided as a tuple, they are
+                        expressions are provided as a tuple, they are prioritized from left to right with lowest priority
-                        prioritized from left to right with lowest priority on the right.
-NA/NaN values are sorted to the end.
+                        on the right.
+NA/NaN values are always sorted to the end.
+                        Expressions on annotation entries will cause the annotation with the minimum key value (or maximum if descending) to be considered to sort the record.

 options:
   -h, --help            show this help message and exit